Champions of a name

 - Simon WestonWeston Family Champion

-The Caerphilly council-estate boy who joined the Welsh Guards at sixteen, was on the *Sir Galahad* at Bluff Cove on 8 June 1982 when the Argentine Skyhawks bombed it, survived burns over forty-six per cent of his body, lived through seventy reconstructive operations, and built the next four decades into the public face of British veterans' welfare.
+The Caerphilly council-estate boy who joined the Welsh Guards at sixteen, survived the Sir Galahad bombing at Bluff Cove in 1982, and built four decades as the public face of British veterans' welfare.

 - Thomas YoungYoung Family Champion

-The Milverton Quaker child prodigy who read fluent Greek at six, fourteen languages by fourteen, and through a working career as a London physician produced the double-slit experiment establishing the wave nature of light (1801), worked out the Egyptian demotic and the foundation of the Rosetta-Stone decipherment alongside Champollion, and devised what is now called Young's modulus in materials science.
+The Milverton Quaker prodigy who read fluent Greek at six and fourteen languages by fourteen, established the wave nature of light with the double-slit experiment in 1801, made the first decipherment of Egyptian demotic, and devised what is now called Young's modulus.